ZZR8066/UniTabNet/README.md

 ### Performance

-We perform comprehensive experiments on the PubTabNet, PubTa bles1M, WTW and iFLYTAB to verify the eﬀectiveness of UniTabNet.
+We perform comprehensive experiments on the PubTabNet, PubTables1M, WTW and iFLYTAB to verify the eﬀectiveness of UniTabNet.

 <span style="font-size: 20px;">•</span> Comparison with SOTA